le4ker/blog/_posts/2024-05-11-choosing-the-right-keyboard.md

 #### Lubed vs Unlubed

-One more aspect to consider when it comes to switches, is whether they should be lubbed or not.
-Lubbed switches will offer a more smooth typing experience, while changing the sound of the key press.
-Again, it comes down to personal preference, and you should try out different options, but keep in mind that if you decide to lube them yourself instead of buying them pre-lubbed, it's a very time consuming process, while you risk to damage the switches.
+One more aspect to consider when it comes to switches, is whether they should be lubed or not.
+Lubed switches will offer a more smooth typing experience, while damping the sound of the key press and affecting its tactility.
+Again, it comes down to personal preference, and you should try out different options, but keep in mind that if you decide to lube them yourself instead of buying them pre-lubed, it's a very time consuming process, while you risk to damage the switches.

 ### Keycaps